This the multi-page printable view of this section. Click here to print.

 The system allows you to link a vendor invoice to a subcontractor statement, compare amounts, and automatically detect discrepancies based on a configured tolerance.
 This improves financial control and ensures that invoicing aligns with recorded project usage.

-• You need to validate costs before approving or posting the invoice
+• You need visibility and control over discrepancies before posting the invoice.

 How to match a subcontractor statement to a purchase invoice